Outsourcing

 Toggl Track: It's invaluable for calculating productivity metrics and identifying areas where you feel a lack of efficiency.
 Its reporting features make it easy to visualize time allocation and productivity trends over time.

-Harvest: Harvest goes beyond time tracking to include features for invoicing and expense tracking, making it a comprehensive tool for managing project costs and budgets.
+Harvest: Tools like Harvest simplify cost tracking while also providing insights into staff augmentation performance across tasks and projects.
 Its time-tracking functionality is instrumental in measuring the cost-effectiveness of staff augmentation by providing data on the actual hours spent on tasks and projects.

 Slack: Very popular messaging app for over 750,000 companies.
 It integrates with many project management and development tools, making it a central hub for project updates, discussions, and team interaction.
 And probably the most important — it has custom stickers and reactions based on famous memes!